top of page

 The Cost Curve

-"I Do Not Have Time to Test"
+"I Don't Have Time to Test"

 Key Takeaway